tgbugs/protc/README.md

 7) step: transformations on named-begins that reside in BBCk (do we need this?)

+## Conservation of mass cont.
+Named black boxes should allow us to do inference to 'intelligently' track complements of their parts.
+For example if we `(extract mouse.brain)` then `(- mouse mouse.brain)` should naturally be present in the set of beings we track.
+Part of relation when not available or differing from ontology source (really don't want to force people to load a bunch of ontologies).
+We could use something like dot notation that is traditionally used for classes but in this case it would be `mouse.brain.slice10` or something of that nature.
+The dots could be assertions of partonomy on defined terms or could define new subparts on the fly.

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.